~35% of Math section · ~15 questions per test

 Understand exponential base meaning

 For f(x) = a * b^x, the base b encodes the growth or decay factor per unit of x.
 If b = 1.05, the quantity grows by 5% per period.
 If b = 0.80, it decays by 20% per period.
-SAT questions frequently ask what a specific value in an exponential expression represents—knowing the base interpretation cold lets you answer these in under 30 seconds.
+Test questions frequently ask what a specific value in an exponential expression represents—knowing the base interpretation cold lets you answer these in under 30 seconds.

-Frequently Asked Questions — SAT Adv.
+Frequently Asked Questions — Adv.
 Math

 Algebra focuses on linear relationships (equations and functions where the highest power of the variable is 1).
 Advanced Math includes nonlinear relationships—quadratic, polynomial, rational, radical, and exponential functions.
 In practice, Algebra questions tend to have more straightforward setups while Advanced Math questions require multi-step manipulation and a deeper understanding of function behavior.

 Yes.
-While many quadratics on the SAT factor cleanly, some have irrational or complex coefficients that require the formula x = (-b ± sqrt(b^2 - 4ac)) / (2a).
+While many quadratics on the test factor cleanly, some have irrational or complex coefficients that require the formula x = (-b ± sqrt(b^2 - 4ac)) / (2a).
 The formula is not provided on the test, so you must have it memorized.
 The discriminant (b^2 - 4ac) is also tested independently: a positive discriminant means two real solutions, zero means one repeated real solution, and a negative discriminant means no real solutions.

 Exponential questions usually involve interpreting a given model (e.g., P(t) = 5000 * 1.03^t for a population growing 3% per year) and answering contextual questions: initial value, growth rate, value at a specific time, or what a change to the formula would do.
 A smaller number of questions require you to write the equation from given conditions (two data points, or initial value and growth rate).